Health and Public Safety Entrance Testing Process

 Important

-An admission requirement for select Health and Public Safety programs is the completion of the entrance testing process (HPS-ETP).
-We recommend applicants complete all steps of the application process as early as possible as it will strengthen the chance of being admitted to the program.
+An admission requirement for select Health and Public Safety programs is completing the entrance testing process (HPS-ETP).
+We recommend you complete all steps of the application process as early as possible, as it will strengthen your chance of being admitted to the program.

-Applicants will be granted one attempt at the HPS-ETP per intake to a program.
-Applicants are responsible for completing all required components of the process for each program to which they apply.
+You will be granted one attempt at the HPS-ETP per intake to a program.
+You are responsible for completing all required components of the process for each program you apply for.

 Applications will be reviewed once the following requirements have been completed:

-- application for admission to the program through ApplyAlberta and,
+• application for admission to the program and,

-- academic transcripts and/or sufficient evidence have been submitted.
+• academic transcripts and/or sufficient evidence has been submitted.

 Note: Anticipated final scores for entrance tests will not be accepted.

-All seats will be offered on a first qualified, first offered basis until the program is full.
-Once the program is filled, qualified applicants will be placed on a waitlist for the current intake cycle.
-Applicants who are not admitted for the current intake cycle may re-apply for the next program intake and will be required to repeat the application process and HPS-ETP.
+All seats will be offered on a first-qualified, first-offered basis until the program is full.
+Once the program is filled, qualified applicants will be placed on the current intake cycle waitlist.
+If you are not admitted for the current intake cycle, you may re-apply for the next program intake and must repeat the application process and HPS-ETP.

-Please note, you must submit final transcripts/grades to show you have completed the courses and met the minimum admission requirements by the transcript deadline or your seat will be rescinded.
+You must submit final transcripts/grades to show you have completed the courses and met the minimum admission requirements by the transcript deadline, or your seat will be rescinded.

 Important